stuartlynne/rfidproxy/README.md

 uses ports 910N to allow us to specify which pool of printers to use.

-This script will get labels printed (either directly or via qlmuxd) far faster than CUPS using the standard Brother QL support files.
+This script will print labels
+faster than CUPS using the standard Brother QL support files.
+Typical imaging and data transfer times are under a half second.

 This script will:

-1. Convert $1 to $1-$PAGENO.png for each page in the PDF file
-2. Convert each page to $1-$PAGENO.rast
-3. Equivalent of cat $1-\*.rast | netcat $PRINTER\_HOST $PRINTER\_PORT
+- convert the PDF data on <STDIN> into a an image
+- convert the image into Brother Raster Data
+- send the raster data to one of four ports 9101, 9102, 9103, 9104

 The argument provided is the file name which contains information about what is to be printed.
 E.g.: